 - large egg white: 1 large egg white weighs approximately 40g.
 Make sure it is safe to use raw egg whites in your part of the world.

-Spoon the mousse into glasses (here are the wine glasses we used).
+3. Spoon the blueberry mixture into serving glasses (here are the wine glasses we used).
 You can layer it with some whipped cream if you wish.
 Serve immediately before the blueberries start to melt and release too much water.

 Recipe FAQs